 Largest COVID-19 study in Europe

-The International Severe Acute Respiratory Infection Consortium (ISARIC4C) study is the largest of its kind undertaken in Europe.
-It involves a national consortium of researchers that is gathering data from more than 15,000 patients with COVID-19 admitted to 166 hospitals throughout the UK.
+The International Severe Acute Respiratory Infection Consortium (ISARIC4C) study is the largest of its kind.
+It involves a national consortium of researchers that is gathering data from more than 250,000 patients with COVID-19 admitted to 355 hospitals throughout the UK.

 Professor Semple has assembled a team of specially trained scientists and technicians who can support this research in Liverpool’s high-level Biological Safety Laboratories.
 The results will provide real-time information about the virus and disease which should help to control the outbreak and improve treatment for patients.

-The project, which includes co-investigators from Public Health England and six UK universities, aims to discover who in the population is at highest risk of severe illness, what the coronavirus does, what is different between people who have mild and severe disease and why the immune system appears to help some people but harms others.
+The project, which includes co-investigators from Public Health England (now UK Health Security Agency) and eleven UK universities, aims to discover who in the population is at highest risk of severe illness, what the coronavirus does, what is different between people who have mild and severe disease and why the immune system appears to help some people but harms others.
 It will also monitor the effects of trial drugs used in patients and establish how long people are infectious.